 FCYO Launches Pipelines to Power, a 3-year cohort based grantmaking initiative to support young people on the forefront of social, racial, and economic justice

-The Funders’ Collaborative on Youth Organizing (FCYO) has announced the launched of a new grant making initiative supporting low-income young people and young people of color who are at the forefront of organizing for social, economic, and racial justice.
+The Funders’ Collaborative on Youth Organizing (FCYO) has announced the launch of a new grant making initiative supporting low-income young people and young people of color who are at the forefront of organizing for social, economic, and racial justice.
 The new initiative, Pipelines to Power, supports youth-led and intergenerational organizations to strengthen community organizing strategies to build the power necessary to win meaningful change for historically disenfranchised communities across the U.S. In addition to providing grant funds, this initiative will create a national learning community of organizers focused on progression in theories of change and political analysis, and will support organizations to experiment with new strategies for building power in the current moment.

 Young organizers from Black, Brown, Asian, Native, immigrant, and LGBTQ communities have been at the forefront of movements to end the school to prison pipeline, protect the human rights of immigrants and LGBTQ people, end police murder and brutality of Black people, and address gender and reproductive justice.
 While these organizers have had great success, many are articulating limits to current organizing models in achieving their long-term vision of equity and justice for their communities.
 These limits are related to the need for power to compel decision makers to make real transformative changes.
 Many youth organizing groups are already beginning to consider new power building strategies including increasing scale, building new alliances, experimenting with new models, and increasing voter participation of young people of color.
 Achieving just and equitable communities requires the construction of real civic power.
 Now is a critical moment to support growing youth movements to develop strategies to do just that.

 Pipelines to Power will have the following core components: